Budget Phone Farm: Start Instagram Automation Under $500

 Q: Are used phones safe to buy?

-Q: Which carrier is cheapest?
+Q: Which carrier should I use?

 Q: How many accounts can I manage?